UsagiBo/HackeNewsCloneDoc/RAD.md

 # HackeNewsCloneDoc

 Requirements Analysis Document

+Table of content:
+1. Introduction
+1. Purpose of the system
+2. Scope of the system
+3. Objectives and success criteria of the project
+4. Definitions, acronyms, and abbreviations
+5. References
+6. Overview
+2. Current system
+3. Proposed system
+1. Overview
+2. Functional requirements
+3. Nonfunctional requirements
+1. Usability
+2. Reliability
+3. Performance
+4. Supportability
+5. Implementation
+6. Interface
+7. Packaging
+8. Legal
+4. System models
+1. Scenarios
+2. Use case model
+4. Glossary

 1. Introduction
        1. Purpose of the system
        Social news website where people can share news, connected to computer science and entrepreneurship